steverozen/ICAMS/cran-comments.md

 ## Resubmission
-This is a new version with many updates.
+This is a new version with many updates; most are backward compatible.
 Please see NEWS.md for more details.

 ## Test environments